Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

 # Enhanced SCCT Versus Patch Notes

+Thanks to AllyPal for contributing to various fixes and improvements in this version of Enhanced SCCT Versus with the [SCCT Versus Reloaded](https://allypal.github.io/SCCT_Versus_Reloaded) patch.

 ### Gameplay
+- Grenades fired from a weapon will no longer sometimes explode instantly on impact, often called insta grenades, instead of waiting for their usual detonation time.
+- Spies with adrenaline will no longer have stutter movement as clients.
 - Spies no longer faintly appear in EMF Vision, often called EMF ghosting, when not using any equipment.
-- Spies no longer have adrenaline when being damaged allowing them to move faster for a short period.
-This eliminates major lag when Spies get shot at off-host.
+- Sticky Cam context menu that is used when a previous camera is active will no longer interrupt shooting a new camera when moving forward or backward.
+- Sticky Cam interaction radius has been increased to make it easier to pick up cameras without needing to be at a specific angle.
+- Frag Grenades fired by Mercenaries while moving forward will no longer visually appear to fall at the Mercenary's feet on the client's screen when the host's frame rate is significantly higher.
+- Vertical sway in Mercenary Sniper Mode will no longer increase on higher frame rates.
+- Weapon kick in Mercenary Sniper Mode will no longer change depending on mouse sensitivity.
+- Screen shake will more closely maintain its original intensity on higher frame rates.
+- The Spy foot climb animation will no longer fail at certain heights on higher frame rates.
+- The Coop boost animation has been locked at frame rates above 90 to ensure the Spy does not fail to reach the ledge.
+- Spies and Mercenaries no longer have inconsistent damage values depending on which side of the body was hit.
+- Animated textures and shaders will maintain their original speed and won't run faster on higher frame rates.
 - Improved Mercenary movement to prevent accidentally performing a Berserk if moving forward.
-- Spies and Mercenaries no longer have inconsistent damage values depending on which side of the body was hit.
 - Adjusted the Mercenary crosshair to align more closely with the center of the screen.
-- Submachine Gun’s rate of fire has been reduced from 0.09 to 0.12.
-- Submachine Gun's visual recoil has been reduced.
 - Proxy Mines' minimum detected velocity (140) have been raised to the Xbox version's value (200).
-This eliminates a rare bug that causes Proxy Mines to explode even when sneaking.
+This eliminates a rare chance that causes Proxy Mines to explode even when sneaking.
-- Presence Detectors scan every 1 second instead of 3 second intervals.
+- Presence Detectors will scan every 1 second instead of 3 second intervals.
 A sound is no longer played when the scan occurs.
-- Sticky Cam and Cam Net views now require less force to rotate, this improves lower Mouse Multipliers and allows for more precision in those camera modes.

 ### Audio
 - The following sounds are no longer audible for more stealthy gameplay:
   - Using medical kits